How to Check Employee Provident Fund (EPF) Balance and Status Online

 2. If you retired on account of permanent and total bodily or mental disablement

 3. If you migrated from India for permanent settlement abroad or for taking employment abroad.

 4. In the case of mass or individual retrenchment.

 CHECKING YOUR EPF STATUS ONLINE

-If you have already applied for EPF withdrawal and you want to check the status of your claims application, you can visit http://220.127.116.11/homepage_claim_status_new.php and fill up the form with the details of your EPF office and you EPF Account Number.
-This facility is available on almost all the regional websites also.
+If you have already applied for EPF withdrawal and you want to check the status of your claims application, you can visit EPF Claim Status page and fill up the form with the details of your EPF office and your EPF Account Number.
+This facility is available on almost all the regional websites.